 One of the main benefits of the 25x retirement rule is its simplicity.
 It offers you a clear target that makes it easy to set financial goals and track your progress.

 The rule takes a personalized approach to retirement planning, aligning your savings with estimated retirement expenses.
-Additionally, it uses the well-known 4% withdrawal rate, which is considered a safe withdrawal rate for many retirees.
+Additionally, it uses the well-known 4% withdrawal rate, which has historically been considered a safe withdrawal rate for many retirees.

 But, like other financial rules, the 25x retirement rule has limitations.
 It assumes a consistent rate of return on investments, which may not account for market volatility or economic downturns.
 And this can lead to a shortfall when your investments underperform.

-The rule does not account for inflation either, which may not work if you plan to retire early or expect a longer lifespan.
+The rule does not account for inflation either, and may leave you short on savings if you plan to retire early or expect a longer lifespan.

 While the 25x retirement rule offers a straightforward approach to retirement planning, you should aim to balance its simplicity with precision.
 You can do this by incorporating other financial planning tools and retirement strategies to create a comprehensive plan.